Dung24-6/Dung24-6/README.md

 _**Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.**_

 Eleanor Roosevelt

+_**You are not here merely to make a living.
+You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
+You are here to enrich the world, and you impoverish yourself if you forget the errand.**_

+Woodrow Wilson